NIBP Measurement Errors: Technical Troubleshooting Guide for BMETs

 "Measurement Failed" / "Unable to Measure" Monitor could not detect adequate oscillation signals to calculate BP Wrong cuff size; patient motion; weak pulse; arrhythmia; cuff not on bare skin Verify cuff size and placement; ensure patient is still; retry on opposite arm

-"Over Pressure" / "Pressure Error" Cuff pressure exceeded safety cutoff (typically 300 mmHg adult, 150 mmHg neonate per IEC 80601-2-30) Kinked hose preventing deflation; wrong patient type setting (adult on infant); blocked bleed valve Check patient type setting; inspect hose for kinks; check bleed valve
+"Over Pressure" / "Pressure Error" Cuff pressure exceeded the safety cutoff (typically 300 mmHg adult, 150 mmHg neonate per IEC 80601-2-30) Kinked hose preventing deflation; wrong patient type (adult on infant); blocked bleed valve Check patient type setting; inspect hose for kinks; check bleed valve

 "Cuff Not Inflating" / "Pump Error" System cannot generate pressure Hose not connected; cuff disconnected; pump failure; major air leak Check all connections; if connected and still failing, likely pump or valve fault — escalate

-"NIBP EQUIP MALF" Module-level hardware failure Internal pump, valve, or pressure sensor failure Run internal diagnostics if available; escalate to module service
+"NIBP EQUIP MALF" Module-level hardware failure Internal pump, valve, or pressure-sensor failure Run internal diagnostics if available; escalate to module service

-Systematic NIBP Troubleshooting
+Systematic NIBP troubleshooting

-• Size: The artery marker on the cuff must align with the brachial artery.
+• Size: the artery marker on the cuff must align with the brachial artery.
 A cuff that is too small reads high; a cuff that is too large reads low.
 For sizing guidance, see Which Blood Pressure Cuff Fits Me?

 2. Connect the cuff and hose to the monitor's NIBP port — verify all connections are firmly seated.

 If the leak test fails, isolate the leak by testing components individually.
 Disconnect the hose from the cuff and repeat with just the hose and monitor.
 If the hose-only test passes, the leak is in the cuff.
-If it also fails, the leak may be in the hose or the monitor's internal pneumatic system.
+If it also fails, the leak is in the hose or the monitor's internal pneumatic system.

-• Patient movement: Even small arm movements generate pressure artifacts larger than arterial oscillations.
+• Patient movement: even small arm movements generate pressure artifacts larger than arterial oscillations.
 The arm must be supported and still.

-Step 4: Equipment Testing
+Step 4: equipment testing

-Component Test Method Pass Criteria Fail Action
+Component Test method Pass criteria Fail action

 Hose Visual: check for kinks, cracks, discoloration.
-Functional: disconnect from cuff, plug hose end, inflate and hold.
+Functional: disconnect from cuff, plug the hose end, inflate and hold.
 No visible damage; no air escape when plugged Replace NIBP hose — identify connector type first via NIBP hose connector specifications

 Connector Visual: inspect for cracks, deformation.
 Functional: ensure firm click/lock when connected.
 Clean, undamaged, secure fit Replace NIBP connector